joetarsavage/PiUiRepo/README.md

-This is the repository for the UI of the RaspberryPi project at Entech (on the develop branch)
+This is the repository for the UI of the RaspberryPi project at Entech (on the develop branch).